iem-projects/pd-acre-amb/readme.rst

 ---------

 All objects as functions ``amb/<function>`` have, if they are control-able a corresponding ``amb/<function>_ctl`` or  ``amb/<function>_ctl~``, if signal processing is involved, and ``amb/<function>_ds`` data storage for settings in a preset module.
-Function dedicated to Ambisonics signals have Dimension ``<3D|2D>`` and ``<order>`` as arguments for easier handing and common buses the channel count, but they can be mixed arbitrarily, so operations somestimes are only for buses can be used also for Ambisonics when the channel count is calculated by hand as shown above.
+Function dedicated to Ambisonics signals have Dimension ``<3D|2D>`` and ``<order>`` as arguments for easier handling and common buses uses the channel count, but they can be mixed arbitrarily, so operations sometimes are only for buses can be used also for Ambisonics when the channel count is calculated by hand as shown above.

 Buses
 .....